KeyteqLabs/exceed-static/README.md

 View separate elements
 ---------------------
-This prototype uses php include, so if you browse /raw/table.php you will see an include of raw-table.php (just markup) with CSS applied.
+This prototype uses php include, so if you browse /raw/single-views/table.php you will see an include of raw-table.php (just markup) with CSS applied.
 This is to make it easier to work focused on single elements.

 ### Modals
 To view different modals, just comment / uncomment inside index.php

+### KeyMedia dark scale view
+Append the class "dark" to the "eze-stack-content" section

 Stack animations